 #3.
 Celebrating people

-Any successful intranet revolves around people, from every department and role, rather than just those in the senior team.
+Any successful intranet software revolves around people, from every department and role, rather than just those in the senior team.
 This year, we’ve seen a huge range of campaigns to spotlight employees around the business, whether they’re new starters or an employee of the month.
 Some of our favourites include communications introducing the year’s new interns, Q&A with new supervisors and managers and tribute articles to much-loved team members retiring.
 We’ve also seen news articles to highlight achievements outside of work, with employees awarded for services to their local communities and recognised for taking part in a live TV debate on Sky News.
 To take these campaigns further, we often see businesses implementing specific functionality to spotlight employees such as a Cheers for Peers widget.
 This allows all employees to publish a short shout out to fellow colleagues for a particular achievement.

 #4.
 Philanthropic initiatives